 Deepa Bharath.
 Rifts, debt tear at Crystal Cathedral.
 The Orange County Register.
 Published: Oct.
 23, 2010

-The prosperity gospel was popularized by Oral Roberts when one day he randomly opened his Bible to John's third Epistle, and the words "Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.
-(3 John 1:2 NASB)" jumped out at him.
-He and his wife were greatly excited by this verse and he claimed that it opened his mind to the fact that it was okay to be rich.
+The prosperity gospel was popularized by Oral Roberts.
+It is said that when one day he randomly opened his Bible to John's third Epistle and the words "Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.
+(3 John 1:2 NASB)" jumped out at him, he and his wife were greatly excited.
+He claimed that it opened his mind to the fact that it was okay to be rich.
 Except that the verse didn't have anything to do with material wealth.
 See 3 John 1:2 - The Compliment Paul Paid Gaius -

 dresses in Brioni suits that cost $500 to $1000; walks in $100 shoes; lives in a $250,000 house in Tulsa and has a million dollar home in Palm Springs; wears diamond rings and solid gold bracelets employees 'airbrush' out of his publicity photos; drives $25,000 automobiles which are replaced every 6 months; flies around the country in a $2 million fanjet falcon; has membership, as does his son Richard, in 'the most prestigious and elite country club in Tulsa,' the Southern Hills (the membership fee alone was $18,000 for each, with $130 monthly dues) and in 'the ultra-posh Thunderbird Country Club in Rancho Mirage, California' (both father and son joined when memberships were $20,000 each--they are now $25,000); and plays games of financial hanky-panky that have made him and his family members independently wealthy (millionaires) for life.
 (When his daughter and son-in-law were killed, they left a $10 million estate!)"
 (Evangelist R.L.
 Sumner's review of Give Me that Prime- time Religion by Jerry Sholes)